-On 5 November 2018, the LLECJ project will host a one-day workshop on The Advocate General at the CJEU: The Linguistic Aspect, in Dublin, Ireland.
+We are delighted to announce that our one-day workshop on The Advocate General at the CJEU: The Linguistic Aspect, has been rescheduled and will be held on the 14th of January in Dublin, Ireland.

 The aim of the workshop is to bring together scholars from diverse fields as well as practitioners, to consider the extent to which language may affect the work of Advocates General (AGs) at the Court of Justice of the European Union.

 The workshop is free to attend but spaces are limited – please REGISTER HERE

 The role of the Advocate General (AG) at the Court of Justice of the European Union (CJEU) is an important one in terms of ‘droit prospectif’, insofar as the development of that court’s case law is shaped and guided by the opinions of AGs.
 The dialogue between the court and its AGs has been significant in the development of some of the most fundamental principles of EU law and thus in the evolution of EU law itself.
 Historically, the AG’s opinion resembles an academic text in many respects, drawing on various sources of law, earlier decision of the CJEU, national jurisprudence and even academic commentary.
 AGs can, in their opinions, be speculative in a way that the CJEU can never be in its judgments.
 The ‘academic’ nature of those opinions highlights the fact that the role of the AG is wider than simply giving an opinion as to how the case in question in a particular instance should be decided – the AG carries out a critical assessment of the case law, identifying trends, pointing out inconsistencies which may exist and outlining possible future developments.
 The AG, therefore, has long been of interest to scholars of EU law and much academic debate focuses on the influence of their opinions.